 If you have a mobile home, GET OUT.
 Either get into a ditch, or go to a safer place.
 There are lots of public places you can go (a hospital is usually a great choice), and even some places have shelters specifically for storms.
 You can also rent a hotel or motel (sturdily built) if you are going to have a risk overnight.
 The point is this: most people die in the mobile homes if they are hit by tornadoes, period.
 A storm shelter would also be a great option (I’ll get to that in a minute).

 E. Get a Storm Shelter or Safe Room–Whether you have a house or mobile home, safe rooms (above ground), or storm shelters (below ground) would be an excellent investment and would definitely provide a little peace of mind.
 Safe rooms and underground shelters really work well.
 I have seen many pictures and found many videos online of people sharing their story of how they were in a tornado, and survived in a safe room or shelter.

 In fact, one person was in an EF5 tornado that struck the Joplin area in 2011.
 They survived unharmed in their safe room!
-Just to give you an idea of how effective these are, here is a picture of a house that was totally demolished, and all that survived was the flooring and safe room:

 I am in the process of deciding on a safe room, and I hope to have mine finished by the end of this year.
 Whether you have a house or a mobile home (especially a mobile home!), then I strongly recommend you get one.
 Especially if you live in an area that gets frequent tornado or severe thunderstorm watches.
 This should give you peace of mind.
 The above ground ones work very well, but to me the below ground are just a tad bit safer.